Silvina Ocampo: Personal life

 Ocampo was born to a wealthy family in Buenos Aires, the youngest of six daughters (Victoria, Angélica, Francisca, Rosa, Clara María, and Silvina) of Manuel Silvio Cecilio Ocampo and Ramona Aguirre Herrera.
-Her family resided on the Canary Islands before moving into Argentina on the mid 19th century.
+Her family resided on the Canary Islands before moving to Argentina in the mid-19th century.
 Ocampo was the sister of Victoria Ocampo, the founder and editor of the prestigious Argentine journal Sur.

 Ocampo was educated at home by tutors and in Paris.
-Her family belonged to the upper bourgeoisie, a fact that allowed her to have a very complete training.
+Her family belonged to the upper bourgeoisie, a fact that allowed her to have a very complete education.
 She had three governesses (one French and two English), a Spanish teacher, and an Italian teacher.
 Because of this, the six sisters learned to read in English and French before Spanish.
 This trilingual training would later influence Ocampo's writing, according to Ocampo herself.

 Her ancestors belonged to the Argentine aristocracy and owned extensive lands.
 Her great-great-great-great-grandfather, José de Ocampo, was governor of Cuzco before moving to Virreinato del Río de la Plata.
 Manuel José de Ocampo (her great-great-great-grandfather) was one of the first governors when independence was declared.
 Her great-grandfather Manuel José de Ocampo y González was a politician and candidate for president of the country.
 He was also a friend of Domingo Faustino Sarmiento.
 Her grandfather, Manuel Anselmo Ocampo, was a rancher.
 Another of her ancestors was Domingo Martinez de Irala, conqueror of Asunción and future governor of Río de la Plata and Paraguay.
 The brother of Ocampo's great-great-great-grandmother, Juan Martín de Pueyrredón, was Supreme Director of the United Provinces of the Río de la Plata.
 Another distant relative is Juan Manuel de Rosas who was the main leader until 1852.

 Her mother, Ramona Máxima Aguirre, was one of eight children.
 She enjoyed gardening and playing the violin.
 Her family was of Creole origins and religious.
 Her father, Manuel Silvio Cecilio Ocampo Regueira, was born in 1860 and was an architect.
 He was one of nine children and had a conservative character.

 In winter, Ocampo visited her great-grandfather, who lived nearby, daily.
 During the summer, her family lived in a villa in San Isidro, a modern house that in its time had electricity and running water.
 Currently, this house (Villa Ocampo) is a UNESCO site and recognized as a historical monument.
 In the summer, she took classes on the second floor, where she learned the fundamentals that would later help her become a writer.